rust-lang/book/nostarch/chapter07.md

 > ### Best Practices for Packages with a Binary and a Library

-> We mentioned that a package can contain both an *src/main.rs* binary crate root as well as an *src/lib.rs* library crate root, and both crates will have the package name by default.
+> We mentioned that a package can contain both a *src/main.rs* binary crate root as well as a *src/lib.rs* library crate root, and both crates will have the package name by default.
 Typically, packages with this pattern of containing both a library and a binary crate will have just enough code in the binary crate to start an executable that calls code with the library crate.